Blog

 Overview of the Three-Period Lesson in Montessori Education

-This is an important teaching technique in Montessori education where children are taught in a three-part lesson to present new ideas and words to them.
+This is an important teaching technique in Montessori method of teaching, where children are taught in a three-part lesson to present new ideas and words to them.
 This approach is very blunt, yet very efficient, as it helps children not only understand but also memorize what has been explained to them.
 The three periods are:

 The three-period lesson is useful, as it makes the child listen to the new material and actively work with it through repetition and question-answer procedures.
 They say it is a strong approach to creating knowledge and self-esteem for young students.